RICHMOND, BC Search Results: “Artificial Intelligence”

 ON FEB 16, 2017

-In Artificial Intelligence isn't on its way, Jules Brovont will clear away some common misconceptions about what artificial intelligence is, what it isn't, and what its capabilities are.
+In Artificial Intelligence from PechaKucha Night Madison, WI Vol. 21, Jules Brovont will clear away some common misconceptions about what artificial intelligence is, what it isn't, and what its capabilities are.
 Are you already using AI without realizing it?
 Where is AI taking us as a society, and how is it already changing our lives?
 Jules will scratch the surface of these fundamental questions, and catch a glimpse of how this technology is already beginning to shake the foundation of our civilization.

 SITEWIDE BLOG POSTS